Common Core Curriculum

 - A college course that investigates the impacts of our work on society

 The Core is demanding, but Harvey Mudd fosters collaboration, not competition—students work in teams and learn together.
 The hands-on, project-based courses in the Core foster a love for collaboration, communication skills and leadership ability.

-Harvey Mudd’s curriculum—the Common Core, requirements in the Humanities, Social Sciences, and the Arts, and the major—gives students a solid grounding in the sciences, expertise in a chosen field and an understanding of the relationship between technology and the people it serves.
+Harvey Mudd’s curriculum—the Common Core, requirements in the humanities, social sciences, and the arts, and the major—gives students a solid grounding in the sciences, expertise in a chosen field and an understanding of the relationship between technology and the people it serves.

-Page 26 of the 2013-2014 Academic Catalogue has more information on the Common Core.
+The Harvey Mudd College Catalog has more information on the Common Core.